 Water-borne artists’ acrylic paints and grounds (gesso) are highly permeable to water.
-The penetration of water into these coatings is through diffusion—the movement of molecules from a region of high concentration to a region of low concentration.
+Water penetration into these coatings is through diffusion—the movement of molecules from a region of high concentration to a region of low concentration.
 The rate by which water penetrates these films is at least ten times greater than water-borne sealer-primers and alkyd and epoxy paints formulated as water-barrier coatings.
-Water can completely penetrate a thin paint film within seconds, and thicker films in minutes.
-As water penetrates these coatings it travels into the support underneath, transporting water-soluble substances from the support back into the acrylic media as it evaporates.
+Water can penetrate a thin paint film within seconds and thicker films in minutes.
+As water penetrates these coatings, it travels into the support underneath, transporting water-soluble substances from the support back into the acrylic media as it evaporates.

-Transport of these discoloring compounds is clearly understandable since acrylic paint films can hold water for several hours as it is drying.
-Once these compounds are pulled into the paint layer they remain there permanently discoloring the paint or media.
+The transport of these discoloring compounds is clearly understandable since acrylic paint films can hold water for several hours as it is drying.
+Once these compounds are pulled into the paint layer, they permanently discolor the paint or media.

 Discoloring of Water-Borne Artists’ Acrylic Paints

 This phenomenon of yellowing or discoloring was first observed in water-borne artists’ acrylic paints in the early 1980s.
-An artist had observed yellowing of Golden clear acrylic medium in one of his paintings, prompting a joint research project between Golden Artist Colors, Inc. and the Buffalo State College Art Conservation Program.
-A variety of non-pigmented artists’ acrylic media were subjected to both natural and accelerated aging.
-Discoloration was noticed in the samples applied to cotton and linen supports, more so than in those applied to glass.
+An artist had observed the yellowing of Golden transparent acrylic medium in one of his paintings, prompting a joint research project between Golden Artist Colors, Inc. and the Buffalo State College Art Conservation Program.
+A variety of non-pigmented artists’ acrylic media were subjected to natural and accelerated aging.
+The discoloration was noticed in the samples applied to cotton and linen supports, more so than in those applied to glass.
 The discoloration appeared shortly after the samples had dried naturally.
 The discoloration was attributed to the migration of substances from the support into the acrylic medium during drying.
-The water in the acrylic media traveled into the support and colored substances within the support, such as glue, dirt and degradation products, upon evaporation through the film, were transported back into the film.
+The water in the acrylic media traveled into the support, and colored substances within the support, such as glue, dirt, and degradation products, upon evaporation through the film, were transported back into the film.

 Does Support-Induced Discoloration Occur with All Media?

-Support-induced discoloration or SID occurs over a relatively brief period of time as the media is drying.
-The discoloration can occur in any brand of acrylic media or gel, but is most noticeable in unpigmented gels, matte, and gloss media.
-It can, however, also affect certain colored paint, especially transparent layers of blue.
+Support-induced discoloration, or SID, occurs over a relatively brief period as the media is drying.
+The discoloration can occur in any acrylic media or gel brand but is most noticeable in unpigmented gels, matte, and gloss media.
+It can, however, also affect specific colored paint and incredibly transparent layers of blue.

 What Supports Cause Discoloring of Paint Films?

-The initial study of support-induced discoloration was done on linen and cotton canvas, but subsequent studies have shown that other porous supports, such as wood, can induce discoloration of paint films.
+The initial study of support-induced discoloration was done on linen and cotton canvas.
+Still, subsequent studies have shown that other porous supports, such as wood, can induce the discoloration of paint films.

-To determine the potential for support-induced discoloration from wood supports, Natural Pigments tested three popular wood supports: medium-density fiberboard (MDF), plywood and hardboard—all engineered wood products used by artists today.
-On three test panels (below) different coatings were applied in a grid to test discoloration of an unpigmented acrylic gel (Golden Soft Gel—Gloss).
+To determine the potential for support-induced discoloration from wood supports, Natural Pigments tested three popular wood supports: medium-density fiberboard (MDF), plywood, and hardboard—all engineered wood products used by artists today.
+On three test panels (below), different coatings were applied in a grid to test the discoloration of an unpigmented acrylic gel (Golden Soft Gel—Gloss).

-Two grounds were tested, Golden Sandable Hard Gesso and Rublev Colours Tempera Grounds on each panel.
+Golden Sandable Hard Gesso and Rublev Colours Tempera Grounds were tested on two grounds on each panel.
 The grounds were applied by brush across the panel in four horizontal bands as one and two coats over five vertical stripes on the wood panels.
-The first vertical band was applied direclty to the bare surface of the wood panel, followed by two stripes of one and two coats of Golden GAC 100.
+The first vertical band was applied directly to the bare surface of the wood panel, followed by two stripes of one and two coats of Golden GAC 100.
 One and two coats of Rublev Fluid Medium were applied in two vertical bands on the far right side of the panels.
 Both thin polymer mediums were each applied by brush.

-As the acrylic gel dried discoloration and yellowing was observed to various degrees in each disc.
-Acrylic gels on the MDF panel showed the most significant yellowing with the most occurring in the gels on grounds applied directly to the panel.
+As the acrylic gel dried, discoloration and yellowing were observed to various degrees in each disc.
+Acrylic gels on the MDF panel showed the most significant yellowing, with the most occurring in the gels on grounds applied directly to the panel.

 Yellowing was observed in the acrylic gels on the grounds applied directly to the hardboard panel.
 The acrylic gels on grounds that were applied over Golden GAC 100 and Rublev Fluid Medium showed little or no discoloration.

-Medium-density fiberboard (MDF) induces a large degree of yellowing in acrylic media while plywood and hardboard panels give rise to slight or no yellowing.
-Coating or sealing the panel prior to applying a ground reduces or prevents the yellowing of acrylic media on wood panels.
-Rublev Fluid Medium was found to be very effective in reducing or eliminating support-induced discoloration on wood.
-Two thin coats of Rublev Fluid Medium applied to the panel before applying the ground eliminated SID even on MDF.
+Medium-density fiberboard (MDF) induces a significant degree of yellowing in acrylic media, while plywood and hardboard panels give rise to slight or no yellowing.
+Coating or sealing the panel before applying a ground reduces or prevents the yellowing of acrylic media on wood panels.
+Rublev Colours Fluid Medium effectively reduced or eliminated support-induced discoloration on wood.
+Two thin coats of Rublev Fluid Medium were applied to the panel before applying the ground eliminated SID even on MDF.